GMornat/Debclean/README.md

-# UbuntuCleaner
+# Debclean
-A convienient way to keep your Ubuntu system clean, fast, and up-to-date
+A convienient way to keep your Debian based system clean, fast, and up-to-date

 ### How does it work ?
 It is only a simple shell program which uses most used commands with apt and dpkg